MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-apigateway-aspnet-core/includes/review-api-gateway-bff.md

 An API gateway solves several problems, but there's still more to be done.
 Each client app might have a context that imposes some specific constraints.
 For example, a mobile phone has a more constrained internet connection than a desktop computer.
 The phone also has a much smaller screen size.
 It might be desirable to have a streamlined, low-bandwidth API for mobile use, and a full-featured API for desktop use.

-This problem is where the BFF pattern can help.
+This problem is where the Backend for Frontend (BFF) pattern can help.
 The BFF pattern supplies a per-device-type API customized for the specific context, as shown in the following image.

 :::image type="content" source="../media/bff-api-gateways.png" alt-text="Diagram that shows the Backend for Frontend pattern." lightbox="../media/bff-api-gateways.png":::